Cost Estimation in Project Management: The Key to a Successful Project

-- Member profile: Allows seeing the summary of a member’s work, with top tasks and details on each time entry they made.
+- Member profile: This allows seeing the summary of a member’s work, with top tasks and details on each time entry they made.

-- Project summary: Allows seeing the time and money spent on a project, compare profit and cost, check the individual progress of project participants.
+- Project summary: Allows seeing the time and money spent on a project, comparing profit and cost, checking the individual progress of project participants.